d3plus/d3plus-axis/README.md

 <a name="Axis.titleConfig"></a>

 #### Axis.titleConfig([*value*])
-If *value* is specified, sets the title configuration of the legend and returns the current class instance.
+If *value* is specified, sets the title configuration of the axis and returns the current class instance.
 If *value* is not specified, returns the current title configuration.

 **Kind**: static method of <code>[Axis](#Axis)</code>